simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 ## Should I even go to graduate school?

 Yes.
-An undergraduate degree in mathematics, statistics, engineering, or computer science provides a great background, but for a decent career in data analysis you need more training.
+An undergraduate degree in mathematics, statistics, engineering, or computer science provides a great background, but some more training greatly increases your career options.
 You may be able to learn on the job, but note that a masters can be as short as a year.

 ## A masters or a PhD?